Sxbioresearch/Respiratory-Microbiome-and-Infection/README.md

 # Respiratory-Microbiome-and-Infection
-Respiratory microbiota influence host response to viral infection and disease severity: a prospective cohort study
+This repository contains scripts for the paper titled "Respiratory microbiota influence host response to viral infection and disease severity: a prospective cohort study"